minvws/nl-rdo-php-audit-logger-bundle/README.md

 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the GitHub repository of this package.

 ## License
 This package is open-source and released under the European Union Public License version 1.2.
-You are free to use, modify, and distribute the package in accordance with the terms of the license.
+You are free to use, modify and distribute the package in accordance with the terms of the license.

 ## Part of iCore
 This package is part of the iCore project.